fusedio/fused-docs/docs/reference/fused/_auth.md

 def logout()
 ```

-Open the user&#x27;s browser to the Auth0 logout page.
+Open the user's browser to the Auth0 logout page.

 #### get\_code\_challenge